 Great Kalpa: 4 Medium Kalpas, or 1,343,840,000,000 years

 This composition is based on the Regular Kalpa, which is about 16.8 million years.
-It uses the notes of the major scale.
-The major scale has seven notes and provides a familiar and pleasant pitch field for the listener.
-Taking our time interval of 1 second as a basic unit, I found a set of 7 prime numbers which are reasonably close in size, and when multiplied together, yield a number very close to the duration in seconds of one Regular Kalpa.
+It uses the 7-note major scale, providing a familiar and pleasant pitch field for the listener.
+Taking our time interval of 1 second as a basic unit, I found a set of 7 prime numbers reasonably close in size which, when multiplied together, yield a number very close to the duration in seconds of one Regular Kalpa.
 Each note of the scale follows a rhythmic and register pattern which repeats at its assigned time interval.
 While the piece has no real beginning or end, the simultaneous occurrence of all seven pitches at their lowest octave represents the beginning of a cycle which would would repeat c.
 16.8 million years later.
-This complex layering of embedded time cycles expresses these cosmologies, which, fairly early in human history, had an understanding of “deep time”.
-While many repetitive and process compositions are based on permutation patterns, constructing the piece from time cycles was a more proper reflection of the underlying patterns.
+This complex layering of embedded time cycles expresses these cosmologies, which, fairly early in our human history, expressed an understanding of “deep time”.
+While many repetitive and process compositions are based on permutation patterns, I felt that constructing the piece from time cycles was a more proper reflection of the underlying patterns.

 As it is based on repeating patterns, Kalpa has no real beginning or end.
 However, the lowest F and C notes can be heard as grounding events, as they occur at intervals of 191 and 173 seconds respectively– the longest cycles of the 7 notes in the scale.
-Additionally, they serve as a scale roots for the patterns which unfold above them.
-When listening to Kalpa, the listener is hearing a single slice of the pattern that is unique within the span of 16.8 million years.
+Additionally, they serve as a scale roots for the patterns unfolding above them.
+When listening to Kalpa, the listener is hearing a single slice of a pattern which is unique within the 16.8 million year span.
 After listening for several minutes, I find myself picking out 2 or 3 notes and listening to how they interact.
 Listening for longer, it is possible the track how the scale tones moves between different octaves.
 All seven notes will sound together 1728 times over the course of 16.8 million years, but only once in their lowest octaves.
 At shorter intervals, smaller groups of notes will sound together.
-Groups of two notes will sound together on the average of one or two times per minute, giving the listener a method of grounding themselves in the present while appreciating the larger time cycles at work, many of which will take place outside of their lifespan.
-In the Buddhist canon on which this piece is based, it is believed that as human lifespans get longer as we collectively accumulate more merit, we will gain more realization through meditation and benefiting other beings through kindness and generosity.
-As a result, we will require less stimulation, and the performance of this piece, which sounds slow and sparse to our contemporary ears, could become quite exciting.
-To emphasize this shift in human consciousness, the composition actually slows down from a basic time unit of 1 second to 2 seconds.
+Groups of two notes sound together on the average of one or two times per minute, giving the listener a method of grounding themselves in the present while appreciating the larger time cycles at work, many of which will take place outside of their lifespan.
+In the Buddhist canon on which this piece is based, it is believed that as human lifespans increase, we collectively accumulate more merit, giving us the opportunity to gain realization through meditation and benefiting other beings through kindness and generosity.
+As a result or our increased realization, we will require less moment-to-moment stimulation, and the performance of this piece, which sounds slow and sparse to our contemporary ears, could become quite exciting.

 The sounds of the pattern are simple sampled piano sounds using the 1/4-comma meantone temperament.
 The purity of the sounds and intervals provide a pleasant and familiar listening environment.
 In addition, when multiple notes align together as a chord, an additional sound pattern is played based on the number of notes in the chord, giving a sense of the larger form of the piece while providing a pleasant marking of time outside of the base time unit.